NathanReb/ocaml-afl-examples/README.md

 $ opam switch create fuzzing-switch 4.07.1+afl
 ```

-You can either install from your distribution, e.g. on Debian:
+You can either install AFL from your distribution, e.g. on Debian:
 ```
 $ apt update && apt install afl
 ```